Votto breaks thumb as Reds beat White Sox 1-0 in 10 innings - WHIZ News

-CINCINNATI (AP) — Cincinnati’s Joey Votto fractured thumb during a 10-inning, 1-0 win over the Chicago White Sox on Wednesday.
+CINCINNATI (AP) — Cincinnati’s Joey Votto fractured his left thumb during a 10-inning, 1-0 win over the Chicago White Sox on Wednesday.

 Votto was hit by a Dallas Keuchel pitch in the fourth inning.
 Votto remained in the game, but in the sixth was replaced at first base by Kyle Farmer.